deoren/notes/golang/golang.md

 It is quite rate to use arrays directly in Go.
 Instead, slices are the preferred approach.

+### Maps

+- If you access an element of a `map` that does not exist you get the zero type for what the `map` "maps" to.
+For example, the zero type of an `int` is 0.

 ## Scope

 ### Example: What you might expect